Go to the page content

 Check your BMI with a BMI Calculator

-The Body Mass Index (BMI) is one way to measure body size.
-It's a tool to estimate body fat and screen for obesity and health risks.
-It can be calculated with a BMI calculator and classifies people as being underweight, overweight, and obese based on their height and weight.
+The Body Mass Index (BMI) is a tool that is often used as a surrogate measure of body fat, and can screen for obesity and associated health risks.
+It can be calculated using a BMI calculator based on height and weight and results can be categorised into different classes, ranging from underweight through to obesity class III.

 3 min. read